Dangers of (Crystalline) Silica Dust Safety Talk

 - Eliminate the source of the dust, whether that is through engineering controls or a change in work processes.

 - Use collection or vacuum systems to collect dust at the point of operation to avoid suspending the dust in the air.

 - Use wet methods when cutting or breaking any concrete or similar materials.

 - Use water as a means of suppression for the dust on roadways or in work areas.

-- Stay out of areas where silica dust levels are high as well as avoiding being downwind from these areas.
+- Stay out of areas where silica dust levels are high, as well as avoid being downwind from these areas.

 - Use proper respirators when engineering controls are not enough to protect you.